vaprlab/vaprlab.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "VAPR Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "VAPR Lab at MNIT Jaipur."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a dynamic research group at the [Malviya National Institute of Technology, Jaipur](http://www.mnit.ac.in/).
+This lab function under the guidance of [Dr. Deepak Ranjan Nayak](https://mnit.ac.in/dept_cse/profile?fid=RqmJ) of Department of Computer Science and Egineering at MNIT Jaipur, India.
+Our aim is to explore and understand computer vision and medical image analysis related problems.
+We are also working on several machine learning techniques and deep learning and randomized learning algorithms.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >